Join us in Atlanta…

 OPEN HOUSE, $125

 Tuesday, 8a-2p.
-We will begin the day with a walking tour of our neighborhood and our work.
-This walk is about 1.&1/2 miles.
+We will begin the day with a walking tour of our neighborhood looking at it’s rich history and our role within the community.
+This walk is about 1.5 miles.
 With a number of stops to meet people and see our programs, it takes about 2 hours.
-After the tour we do an examination of the FCS philosophy and approach to community development: neighborhood engagement, mixed-income housing, and economic development.
+After the tour we do an examination of the FCS philosophy and key pillars in our community development model: Neighborhood Engagement, Mixed-Income Housing, and Economic Development.

 PRIVATE SESSION, $205

-There are only 5 slots available for this opportunity, per time frame (2:30-4p).
-Buying one ticket gets your team access to one of these five private sessions.
+There are only 5 slots available for this opportunity (2:30-4p each).
+Buying one ticket gets your team access to one of these five private 90-minute sessions.